bwarren2/makeitgo/content/posts/minikitty.md

   - Routing tables for services to talk with each other                   [Complete]
 - ECS Cluster to hold your services                                       [Complete]
-- Application load balancer to distribute traffic                         [Complete] ✔ Linked account 871089662319 and region us-east-1 to application minikitty.
+- Application load balancer to distribute traffic                         [Complete] ✔ Linked account <account_number> and region us-east-1 to application minikitty.

 ✔ Created environment test in region us-east-1 under application minikitty.
 {{< /highlight >}}